 The legal definition of causation contains two elements.
 There must be factual causation, which is a “but-for” test under which the plaintiff likely would not have been harmed but for the defendant’s actions or inaction.
 Also, there must be a showing of proximate cause, which is essentially an inquiry into whether the harm was reasonably foreseeable.

 Causation is often one of the most contested issues in premises liability cases arising from a defendant’s alleged negligence in not providing adequate security, thereby allowing a third party to commit a crime against the plaintiff.
 Some of the key factors to consider include:

 - Whether there was a history of violence on the business’ premises or in the neighborhood;

 - Whether there was adequate lighting in the landowner’s parking lot; and

 - Whether the business performed adequate background checks on its employees.

 It takes time to properly investigate a negligent security or other premises liability case, so it is important to speak to an attorney as soon as possible after harm arises from an entity’s negligence.
-Contact the Pembroke Pines injury attorneys at Cohn & Smith by calling (954) 431-8100 or by using our online form to set up a free consultation.
+Contact the injury attorneys at Cohn & Smith by calling (954) 431-8100 or by using our online form to set up a free consultation.
 Most of our cases are accepted on a contingency fee basis, so no upfront legal fees are required.
-We serve clients throughout South Florida, including in Fort Lauderdale, Hollywood, Aventura, Coral Springs, Davie, Sunrise, and communities across North Dade County.
+Our Pembroke Pines negligent security lawyers serve clients throughout South Florida, including in Fort Lauderdale, Hollywood, Aventura, Coral Springs, Davie, Sunrise, and communities across North Dade County.